-- 197. ➤ The law grants exceptions, but DOR denies them - 198.
-The law halts suspension terms, DOR says they are forever - 199.
-Law says SR-22s are for suspendees, DOR says SR-22s are for all - 200. > Uninsured person signs release affidavit to comply with law, DOR revokes him - 201. ➤ The law says "certified" policy = POFR, DOR says uncertified wallet card = POFR - 202.
-Law says SR-22s "eligible for notice," DOR says insurance noncustomers "eligible" - 203. ➤ Law says 100 percent of SR-22s who drop coverage are revoked, DOR says 100% registrants who are coverage are revoked - 204.
+- 196. The law grants exceptions, but DOR denies them - 197.
+The law halts suspension terms, DOR says they are forever - 198.
+Law says SR-22s are for suspendees, DOR says SR-22s are for all - 199.
+Duninsured person signs release affidavit to comply with law, DOR revokes him - 200.
+The law says "certified" policy = POFR, DOR says uncertified wallet card = POFR - 201.
+Law says SR-22s "eligible for notice," DOR says insurance noncustomers "eligible" - 202. ➤ Law says 100 percent of SR-22s who drop coverage are revoked, DOR says 100% registrants who are coverage are revoked - 203.
 Law says unlawful for DOR to restore tag without DOSHS OK, DOR says it's not

-Atwood works upon high-risk registrants compelled to have insurance as precondition for keeping the privilege.
+Atwood surveils high-risk registrants compelled to have insurance as condition precedent to the privilege.
 By policy, DOSHS and DOR force 100 percent of registrants to buy uncertified policies from "approved insurance companies."
 Respondents direct criminal prosecution against thousands of poor, more than 1 million insurance noncustomers.